 Family-friendly benefits to supplement care

-Telehealth and specialty providers
+Access to specialty providers

-Creating a modern maternity benefits policy
+Creating a modern maternity leave and benefits policy

-To create a maternity benefits policy that's modern, inclusive, and equitable, it's vital you consider all types of families and all paths to parenthood.
+To create a maternity leave and benefits policy that's modern, inclusive, and equitable, it's vital you consider all types of families and all paths to parenthood.
 You should strive to meet employees in your organization where they are, and provide benefits that correspond to their needs and lived experiences.

 Survey your workforce